HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Watson-IoT-Platform/README.md

 1. ```flow.set('manager','582857')```, this is the name of the manager that the user wish to connect to, similar to the one configured in the previous flow, and it is __582857__ in this case

 Once the flow is deployed, inject the manager configuration function to set the specific serialPort and manager.
+Note that this has to be done __before lauching the dashboard UI__ in order for it to work properly.

 The manager dashboard can then be viewed online, at the same url of the Node-RED application followed by an additional /ui.
 For example, the link to the applicaion is this case is: